 The less of man’s handiwork the better a course. – Perry Maxwell

-Like Southern Hills, Perry Maxwell’s tour de force of championship golf in Tulsa, Oklahoma, Prairie Dunes was a product of the Great Depression.
-While Maxwell drew up 18 holes, he could build only nine in the end.
+Like Southern Hills, Perry Maxwell’s tour de force of championship golf in Tulsa, Prairie Dunes was a product of the Great Depression.
+Maxwell drew up 18 holes, but he ended up building only nine.
 The construction itself, headed by his brother-in-law Dean Woods, was a model of thrift.
 They hired men through the Works Progress Administration, used rudimentary equipment, and moved a bare minimum of earth.

 This approach happened to suit Maxwell just fine, as he believed in low-cost minimalism with a kind of evangelistic zeal.
 Speaking to The American Golfer in 1935, he said, “It is my theory that nature must precede the architect, in the laying out of links.
 It is futile to attempt the transformation of wholly inadequate acres into an adequate course.
 Invariably the result is the inauguration of an earthquake.
 The site of a golf course should be there, not brought there.
 Many an acre of magnificent land has been utterly destroyed by the steam shovel, throwing up its billows on earth, biting out traps and bunkers, transposing landmarks that are contemporaries of Genesis.”